daluj/language-lovers/content/terms.md

 ## 4. Payment and Billing

 ### 4.1 Subscription Plans
-- All prices are listed in USD and charged monthly unless otherwise specified
+- All prices are listed in VND (₫) and charged monthly unless otherwise specified
 - Payment is due in advance for each billing cycle
-- We accept major credit cards and PayPal
+- We accept major international cards and local payment methods (bank transfer, domestic cards, e-wallets)

 ### 4.2 Refund Policy
 - 7-day money-back guarantee for new subscribers